Competitor Analysis: How to Analyze Your Competitors in 2024

 The time you invest in competitive pricing analysis will be worth your while, as you can discover some significant room for improvement, and alter your prices if necessary.

-Finally, you want to do some real-world analysis too and actually do business with your competitor.
-Make a purchase or hire them to perform a service.
+You’ll also need to do some real-world analysis too and actually do business with your competitor – if possible.
+Make a purchase, try out their free trial, or hire them to perform a service.
 This will provide heaps of first-hand information you can’t access any other way.

 If you don’t want to do this yourself, ask a friend or family member to do the research for you.
 Make sure they take meticulous notes of the entire process and report back.